skupperproject/skupper-example-hello-world/README.md

 It contains two services:

 * A backend service that exposes an `/api/hello` endpoint.
-It returns greetings of the form `Hello from <pod-name>
+It returns greetings of the form `Hi, <your-name>.
+I am <my-name>
-  (<request-count>)`.
+  (<pod-name>).

-* A frontend service that accepts HTTP requests, calls the backend to fetch new greetings, and serves them to the user.
+* A frontend service that sends greetings to the backend and fetches new greetings in response.

 With Skupper, you can place the backend in one cluster and the frontend in another and maintain connectivity between the two